mnot/I-D/safe-hint/draft.md

 If this desire is proactively advertised by the user agent, things become much simpler.
-A user agent that supports doing so (whether it be an individual browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is advertised to all sites.
+A user agent that supports doing so (whether it be an individual browser, or through an Operating System HTTP library) need only be configured once to assure that the preference is advertised to a set of sites, or even all sites.

 This specification defines how to declare this desire in requests as a HTTP Preference {{RFC7240}}.